Mon 15th Mar 2010

 The first step is to find an image/photo.
 Warhol created his silkscreen prints from a variety of sources and subjects.
 There really is no limitation on subject matter at all when you consider that Warhol's work ranged from Coca-Cola bottles to Marilyn Monroe.

 I have chosen to use one of my own photos.
-The picture shown right is a scaled down version of the end result I achieved.
+The picture shown above is a scaled down version of the end result I achieved.

 At the end of this tutorial save the file to disc, take it down to your local print shop and get a large high-quality print.
 It will make a fantastic piece of Andy Warhol inspired art for your wall or a great gift!
 Let's get started...